LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 11 - Create vehicle.md

-# Lesson 11 - Create vehicle
+# Lesson 11 - Create a vehicle

-Firstly for user to be able to order parking in particular zone it must be able to add his owned vehicles.
-In this lesson we will start to implement our first CRUD.
-When user is registered or logged in he will be redirected to `vehicles.index` page.
-Yet we have only a placeholder for vehicles list, because we do not have any vehicles stored and need to create some first.
+Firstly for a user to be able to order parking in a particular zone they must be able to add their owned vehicles.
+In this lesson, we will start to implement our first CRUD.
+When a user is registered or logged in he will be redirected to the `vehicles.index` page.
+Yet we have only a placeholder for the vehicles list because we do not have any vehicles stored and need to create some first.

 ![Add vehicle](assets/my-vehicles.png)

-And the form to add vehicle will look like this.
-After pressing `Save vehicle` form is submitted to the server and then redirected back to list.
-By pressing `Cancel` redirect will be immediate disregarding the form.
+And the form to add a vehicle will look like this.
+After pressing the `Save vehicle` form is submitted to the server and then redirected back to the list.
+Pressing the `Cancel` redirect will immediately disregard the form without submitting it.

 ![Add vehicle](assets/add-vehicle.png)

-1. Create new `src/stores/vehicle.js` store with the following content.
+1. Create a new `src/stores/vehicle.js` store with the following content.

 ```js
 import { reactive, ref } from "vue";